zhouyangchao/AES/README.md

 the main files are aes.h aes.c conf.c, test_case.c is a test with CUnit.

-So far, it supports 128bit block encryption and decryption , I haven't test 192bit or 256bit.
+So far, it supports 128bit, 192bit or 256bit encryption and decryption.

 The simplest way to compile this package is: